 Shopping in San Miguel

 San Miguel de Allende has some lovely small boutiques, range from high-end clothing and accessories to indigenous art markets where bartering is common.
 The colors and textures of this beautiful place will likely inspire you to bring home a few souvenirs!
 If you want to bring home some goodies The Artisan Market is a must.
 Head here for souvenirs, clothes, pottery, jewelry, and lots more.
 It’s also attached to the already mentioned, Mercado Ignacio Ramirez, where you can get lunch.

 Language Barriers and Speaking Spanish

-Don’t worry about language barriers, San Miguel is a very popular destination for tourists, and nearly everyone you interact with at hotels, restaurants and shops will speak decent English.
+Don’t worry about language barriers in this part of Mexico.
+San Miguel is a very popular destination for tourists, and nearly everyone you interact with at hotels, restaurants and shops will speak decent English.
 But that doesn’t mean you shouldn’t try a little Spanish.
 Even if you only know a few words in Spanish, many of the locals will appreciate that you attempt to communicate in the local language.
 I got lots of big smiles when I would say simple things like “Hasta Luego” after casual interactions.